michaelchimento/PopulationTurnoverEfficiency/README.md

 # Population turnover facilitates cultural selection for efficiency
 Repository for data, analyses and code for the manuscript titled "Population turnover facilitates selection for efficiency", by Michael Chimento, Gustavo Alarcon-Nieto and Lucy Aplin.
+Included is an agent based model to verify the verbal hypothesis of the paper.

 [![DOI](https://zenodo.org/badge/298310660.svg)](https://zenodo.org/badge/latestdoi/298310660)